-- Dryness in your mouth
+- Dryness in your mouth or throat

 - Saliva that seems thick and stringy